rtulke/flocate/README.md

 sudo apt install meson ninja-build cmake cmake-data pkg-config libzstd-dev liburing-dev git
 ```

 Ensure that no other search tools such as locate, mlocate, or plocate are installed.
 If they are, you should uninstall them.
+See also the troubleshooting section.

 ```sh
 sudo dpkg -l *locate
 ...